 FULTON, Ill. — The Volunteer Educators at the Windmill Cultural Center in Fulton are inviting the public to attend the next program of the season.

-The Feb.
-7 Wild Winter Wednesdays program at the Windmill Cultural Center will give guests a look at life on the farm.
-The public is invited to gather at 9 a.m. for coffee, tea and mill flour treats.
+The March 7 Wild Winter Wednesdays program at the Windmill Cultural Center will take visitors on a bird-watching adventure along the Mississippi River.
+The public is invited to gather at 9 a.m. for coffee, tea and refreshments.
 The program begins at 9:15 a.m.
-The building is accessible to people with disabilities and the program is partially funded through a grant from the DS Flikkema Foundation.
+The building is accessible to people with disabilities and the program is funded through a grant from the DS Flikkema Foundation and Nelson Corp.

-WWW@WCC programs are held on Wednesday mornings at 9 a.m. from December to the end of March.
+WWW@WCC programs are held each Wednesday at 9 a.m. through the end of March.
 Programs are free and open to the public.
 For more information, visit the Windmill Cultural Center Facebook page or call (815) 589-3671.